 Preparing for a Nightmare with Active Shooter Training

 In our worlds, our working worlds, many employers are in this thought process.
 Either due to remote locations and a mindset of “nothing here is worth stealing.”

-Also, it is easier to replace the stuff and just give it to them than get hurt or lead to other’s injury.
+Also, it is easier to replace the stuff and just give it to them than get hurt or lead to another's injury.

-I would agree with these types of mindset but the issue in our world, today, it’s not just about stealing stuff anymore.
-It’s about hurting and killing as many people as they possibly can and then either killing themselves or suicide by cop.
+I would agree with this type of mindset but the issue in our world, today, it's not just about stealing stuff anymore.
+It's about hurting and killing as many people as they possibly can and then either killing themselves or suicide by cop.

 I suppose this is all done to get their name and face on TV and in the end have some form of recognition.
 I just have no idea and cannot fathom why anyone would do this.

 These are the issues and no one knows what might happen.
 So we need to be as prepared as our work, school, and church world will allow us to be.

 Some employers, in fact, most, will not allow employees to be armed at work.
 I personally do not agree with this mentality.